bdusell/qfunnel/README.md

 ### Submit/enqueue jobs

 To submit jobs, use the command `qf submit` instead of `qsub`.
-When you submit jobs through QFunnel, it respects the queue limits you set and will buffer jobs locally if the limit for its queue has been reached.
-It can submit them later when space becomes available.
+When you submit a job through QFunnel, QFunnel respects the queue limits you set and will buffer a job locally if the limit for its queue has been reached.
+It can submit it later when space becomes available.

 You can submit new jobs using: